Behavior Change Policy¶

-For four weeks following release, account administrators can opt in to a behavior change bundle..
+For at least four weeks following release, account administrators can opt in to a behavior change bundle..

-For four weeks following the end of the Testing Period, account administrators can opt out of a behavior change bundle.
+For at least four weeks following the end of the Testing Period, account administrators can opt out of a behavior change bundle.

 After these 8 weeks, the behavior changes in the bundle are generally enabled.

-After the Testing and Opt-Out periods, the bundle is generally enabled and the behavior change release process is complete, meaning the changes in the bundle are now in effect in production for all accounts.
+After the Testing and Opt-Out periods, the bundle is generally enabled and the behavior change release process is complete.
+The behavior change bundle is fully released, meaning all the changes in the bundle are now in effect in production for all accounts across all deployments.